rvale01/cap-assignment-2/single_block/assignementTask/README.md

 <h1>ASSIGNMENT 2</h1>

 This folder contains all the tasks (1 and 2) required in assignment 2 of this module.
+This task is an extension of assignment 1, therefore the same code from assignment
+1 has been used as a starting point.
+The code here is split in two files: main.c and main.h.

+All the functions and structs have been created in main.h.
+While the main code is written in main.c

 # How to run it
 To run the code, you can just run the following commands in this directory: